Anticipates Clement Greenberg's

 What is "Abstract"?

-Rosenberg writes, "The American Action Painters" for ART News.
+writes, "The American Action Painters" for ART News

 "American Action Painters"

-Rejects influence of Communism and accuses it of being tyrannical toward the arts, while modern artists maintain a freedom of thought and expression,"those who equate modern art with totalitarianism are ignorant of the facts."
+Rejects influence of Communism and accuses it of being tyrannical toward the arts.
+While avant-garde artists maintain a freedom of thought and expression,"those who equate modern art with totalitarianism are ignorant of the facts."
+Abstract Expressionist paintings were marketed abroad as indicative of American artistic freedom and individualism, despite the irony of McCarthyism in the early 1950s.

-Barr writes, "Is Modern Art Communistic?" for the New York Sunday Times Magazine.
+writes, "Is Modern Art Communistic?" for the New York Sunday Times Magazine

 Barr Rejects Communism